mikestreety/mikestreety/app/content/blog/2021-04-19-get-eleventy-up-and-running-on-netlify-or-cloudflare-pages.md

 1. Click save and deploy

 You'll get a `pages.dev` domain, but this can be replaced with a custom domain name if desired.

+<div class="info">Cloudflare Pages now supports Gitlab!
+This very blog is using it</div>

 - - -